-Wondering how to get your toddler to poop in the potty, minus the stress?
-Learn how to handle your child’s anxiety and defiance when your 3 year old won’t poop on potty.
+Can’t get your child to poop in the toilet?
+Learn how to handle the anxiety and defiance when your 3 year old won’t poop on the potty.

 Changing a baby’s diaper is one thing, but when you’ve been doing it for years, you start to lose your patience.
 And of course, it doesn’t help when your 3 year old absolutely refuses to poop on the potty.

-She gets the peeing part, but still poops in her underwear or pull-ups.
+She gets the peeing part but still poops in her underwear or pull-ups.
 You’ve tried offering stickers, candy, and toys as a “reward,” but to no avail.
-It doesn’t help when she’s actually fine with having poop in her pull-ups or undies.
+It doesn’t help when she’s fine with having poop in her undies or pants.

 And while she can’t seem to push anything out on the potty, she has no problem doing so the minute the pull-up is back on.

-Every mom has faced this dilemma when her 3 year old won’t poop on potty.
+Every parent has faced this dilemma when her 3 year old won’t poop on the potty.
 We just want to know what to do in this situation.
 Do we back off?
 Go back to pull-ups?
-And at its worst, we question our potty training and even parenting skills.
+At its worst, we even question our parenting skills.

 In other words, we’re at our wit’s end with potty training.

-Because just when you thought your 3 year old should get it by now—especially since she pees in the potty—pooping brought its own set of challenges.
+Because just when you thought your kiddo should get it by now—especially since she pees in the potty—pooping brought its own set of challenges.

-What to do when your 3 year old won’t poop on potty
+What to do when your 3 year old won’t poop on the potty

 I can certainly understand.
 I had potty-trained my 3 year old over a weekend, and miraculously, it worked.
 Barring the occasional accident here and there, we were able to ditch diapers for good.

 Except… those accidents?
-Over time, they became less about peeing accidents and more from pooping.
-He sure knew when to use the potty to pee, but seemed to still have the same accidents when it came to poop.
+Over time, they became less about peeing accidents and more about pooping.
+He sure knew when to use the potty seat to pee, but still had the same accidents when it came to poop.